Skip to content

 pytao -init_file "$ACC_ROOT_DIR/bmad-doc/tao_examples/cbeta_cell/tao.init"

-To use PyTao's Matplotlib backend, do the following:
+To use PyTao's Matplotlib backend, set --pyplot=mpl:

 PYTAO_PLOT=mpl pytao -init_file "$ACC_ROOT_DIR/bmad-doc/tao_examples/cbeta_cell/tao.init"